sukhmel/dice-calc/README.md

    * `last N`
    * `permutation N`
  * floating point sides, as rational sides are possible by dividing a throw by a specific value
+ * string sides, that'd be cool to have, although it would limit operations possible on configurations involving string dice

 ## Some thoughts
  * `N d {S}` is equivalent to `S * 1 d {S}`